cjmalloy/jasper/README.md

 When fetching a page or Refs a query may be specified.
 The query language uses simple set-like operators to match Refs according to their tag list and Origin.
 You may use tags, origins, or fully qualified tags (tag + origin).
 There is a special origin `@*` which will match anything.
 If a tag is not fully qualified it will match the local origin `""` (the empty string).
+The `*` wild card can be used to match anything on the local origin.
 Valid operators in a query are:
 1. `:` and
 2. `|` or